CCNA Part 1: Compare and Contrast the OSI Model and TCP/IP

 Application: presentation, Telnet, HTTP, FTP, SMTP Hosts / Firewall

-Session layers: (Layer 5-7)POP3, VoIP, SNMP
+Session: (Layer 5-7)POP3, VoIP, SNMP

 Transport: (Layer 4) TCP, UDP Hosts / Firewalls

-Network Layer: (Layer 3) IPs Router
+Network: (Layer 3) IPs Router

-Data Link: (Layer 2) Ethernet (IEEE 802.3, HDLC) LAN Switch, wireless
+Data Link: (Layer 2) Ethernet (IEEE 802.3, HDLC) LAN Switch, wireless AP, Cable modem, DSL modem.

-AP, Cable modem, DSL modem.
-Physical (Layer1) RJ-45, Ethernet (IEEE (802.3) LAN hub, LAN repeater, cables Functions in the TCP/IP model and to correlate those with the OSI model.
+Physical: (Layer1) RJ-45, Ethernet (IEEE (802.3) LAN hub, LAN repeater, cables Functions in the TCP/IP model and to correlate those with the OSI model.

-To memorize the the layers:
+To memorise the the layers

-All People Seem To need Data Processing
+All People Seem To Need Data Processing

 Please Do Not Take Sausage Pizza’s Away

-*** Key topic ***
+Key Topics

 Less complex: Compared to not using a layered model, network models break the concepts into smaller parts.